cypress-io/cypress-fiddle/README.md

 }
 ```

-Or run just this test using `only: true` property
+Or run just a single test by using the `only: true` property.

 ```js
 {